790 child marriages stopped in Maharashtra during pandemic: Govt | Business

 - India

-As many as 790 child marriages have been prevented in Maharashtra during the COVID-19 pandemic so far, Women and Child Development Minister Yashomati Thakur said on Thursday.
+As many as 790 child marriages have been prevented in Maharashtra during the period of the COVID-19 pandemic, Women and Child Development Minister Yashomati Thakur said on Thursday.

 According to officials, the district of Solapur led the list with 88 marriages of girls under 18 years being prevented since April 2020, followed by Aurangabad (62), Osmanabad (45), Nanded (45), Yavatmal (42) and Beed (40).